Why Ben Higgins' New Romance Has Bachelor Fans So Excited

 "Jess went to Ole Miss with Wells Adams and so when I first started talking to Jess, I texted Wells because I saw that we both followed her and I asked what do you know about this Jessica Clarke girl?"
 Ben shared.
 "And he goes I know she's beautiful and if you're talking to her, you're a lucky guy."

-During the podcast episode, Ben revealed that he has met Jessica's family and shares the same faith has his girlfriend.
+During the podcast episode, Ben revealed that he has met Jessica's family and shares the same faith as his girlfriend.

 The longest they have gone without seeing each other is a month.
 Fortunately, FaceTime has helped with distance and busy schedules.